Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Yokine has 52 active public transport stops, all of which are bus stops.
 These stops are served by 19 different routes that together facilitate 3,421 weekly passenger trips.
-The accessibility to these stops is rated as excellent, with residents on average being located 179 meters from the nearest stop.
+The area's transport accessibility is rated as excellent, with residents typically located just 179 meters from the nearest stop.
+Most Yokine residents commute outward due to its predominantly residential nature.
+Cars remain the primary mode of transportation for 82% of residents, while buses are used by 12%.
+On average, there are 1.1 vehicles per dwelling in Yokine, which is below the regional average.

 Frequently Asked Questions - Transport